2-Arachidonyl glyceryl ether

-2-Arachidonyl glyceryl ether (2-AGE, Noladin ether) is a putative endocannabinoid discovered by Lumír Hanuš and colleagues at the Hebrew University of Jerusalem, Israel.
+2-Arachidonyl glyceryl ether (2-AGE, Noladin ether, HU-310) is a putative endocannabinoid discovered by Lumír Hanuš and colleagues at the Hebrew University of Jerusalem.
 It is an ether formed from the alcohol analog of arachidonic acid and glycerol.
 Its isolation from porcine brain and its structural elucidation and synthesis were described in 2001.

 Discovery

 Lumír Hanuš, Saleh Abu-Lafi, Ester Fride, Aviva Breuer, Zvi Vogel, Deborah E. Shalev, Irina Kustanovich, and Raphael Mechoulam found the endogenous agonist of the cannabinoid receptor type 1 (CB1) in 2000.
 The discovery was 100 gram of porcine brain, (approximately a single brain) was added to a mixture of 200 mL of chloroform and 200 mL of methanol and mixed in a laboratory blender for 2 minutes.
 100 mL of Water was then added, and the mixing process continued for another minute.
 After this, the mixture was filtered.
 Two layers then formed and the layer of water-methanol was separated and evaporated when pressure was reduced.
 Synaptosomal membranes were prepared from 250g of the brains of Sabra male rats.
 A Hewlett Packard G 1800B GCD system that has a HP-5971 GC with electron ionization detector was used.